intunist/english-labeling-guide/phone.md

 Unforuntely it's also too difficult for most speakers to accurately identify [ix] so it's best to exclude it as a unique phoneme.

 > tr dr nonsense

+> How do I handle linking and intrusive r sounds?

+Sometimes a vowel becomes [er] or adds an [r] for vowel linkages.
+This is referred to as the "intrusive R".
+It is recommended to still label these as their original vowel and allow the model to learn the contextual change.
+"Idea of" may sound like "idear of" to split the vowels.
+But you would never label the [r].
+The same relatively applies to the "linking r" but in reverse.
+Where a word with an expected r drops the r when another consonant is already in place to split the vowels.
+For example, "four dogs" will not have an audible [r] and instead would have a softer schwa.
+However, "four otters" would have an audible linking r.
+In both cases you will want to include an [r] phoneme to provide context to the model.